 - Men should wear a dress shirt, or other collared shirt and dress slacks.
 Polo-type shirts or pullover shirts with a collar are acceptable.
 Shirts should always be tucked in when appropriate.
 Wearing a tie is optional.
-Jeans may be allowed on designated days approved by the principal, but must not be tattered or torn. - Spirit t-shirts may be worn on designated days approved by principal.
+Jeans may be allowed on designated days, but must not be tattered or torn. - Spirit t-shirts may be worn on designated days approved by principal.
 Polo shirts do not necessarily have to be tucked in. - All belts and/or suspenders shall be worn appropriately. - Professional footwear is required at all times.
 Men should wear dress or casual shoes appropriate for the workplace.
 Sandals, slippers, and flip-flops are unacceptable.
-Employees may be permitted to wear athletic shoes as long as they are neat and appropriate. - Jewelry shall not be worn in a visible pierced area other than the ear. - Tattoos shall be covered at all times. - Hair shall be clean and well-groomed.
+Employees may be permitted to wear athletic shoes as long as they are neat and appropriate. - Do not expose body piercings or tattoos. - Hair must be well groomed.
+Mohawks, faux hawks or any unconventional hair styles are unacceptable.
+Distracting hair colors are unacceptable.
 Moustaches and beards are permissible, but must be neatly trimmed.
-Protective hairstyles under the provision of the Texas CROWN Act are acceptable; however, Mohawks, faux hawks or any unconventional hairstyles are unacceptable.
-Distracting hair colors are also unacceptable.

 - Hats, caps, or other head coverings are not to be worn inside.
-Hats (hardhats, nets) used as protective wear appropriate for one's job function may be used. - With the approval of their supervisor, employees may wear business casual or other work-appropriate apparel related to their job role. - Cologne must be used sparingly. - Administrative staff are expected to dress in a professional manner.
+Hats (hardhats, nets) used as protective wear appropriate for one's job function may be used. - Cologne must be used sparingly. - All administrative staff is expected to dress in a professional manner.
 Male administrators are encouraged to wear jackets and/or ties.